jenkinsci/dark-theme-plugin/README.md

 [![Gitter](https://badges.gitter.im/jenkinsci/hackfest.svg)](https://gitter.im/jenkinsci/hackfest?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This repository contains a new dark theme for Jenkins which is currently under development.
+This repository contains a new dark theme for Jenkins which is currently **under development**.
 It requires changes in the Jenkins core, and it is not ready for production use.

-The theme was created as a part of the [Jenkins UI/UX Hackfest](https://github.com/jenkinsci/ui-ux-hackfest-2020).
+Visualization is also not perfect, contributions are welcome!

 ## Usage